taihelsel/NodeArduinoController/README.md

 #  Setup

 ###  Build and run client
+ 1. Go to project root directory.

- 1. `cd client && npm install && npm run build && npm start`
+ 2. `cd client && npm install && npm run build && npm start`
- 2. By default, the project will start on localhost:3000
+ 3. By default, the project will start on localhost:3000

 ### Running server